-When dealing with patients and visitors, your dietitian business, radiology lab, or other healthcare business may have to handle their property.
+When dealing with patients and visitors, your healthcare business may have to handle their property.
 If an item is lost or damaged, your practice could be held liable.
 General liability insurance can cover:

 While advertising your healthcare business and its services, it’s possible to inadvertently copy a competitor’s slogan or mimic another advertising campaign.
 Accidental advertising injuries are covered by general liability insurance, including: